ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 **LIME Example: find an explanation model for an image**

-Consider an  frog image was classified by a complex model, the result shows that "tree frog" is the most likely class, followed by "pool table" and "balloon" with lower probabilities.
+Consider a frog image was classified by a complex model, the result shows that "tree frog" is the most likely class, followed by "pool table" and "balloon" with lower probabilities.

 <p align="center">
 <img src="./LIME_complex result.png" alt="LIME_complex result" title="LIME_complex result" width="500">